-One of the nicest parts about sprite comics is that, unlike regular hand-drawn comics, there's no shame in copying and pasting.
-It's an integral part of the spriting process, so there's no reason I can't just, say, take the first comic, cut out the dialogue, write in new dialogue, and have a brand new comic.
+One of the nicest parts about sprite comics is that, unlike hand-drawn comics, there's no shame in copying and pasting.
+In fact, it's an integral part of the spriting process, so there's no reason I can't just, say, take the first comic, replace the dialogue, and have a brand new comic.

-By this point, in real life, I had finally gotten access to my friend's scanner, but I found that I didn't have the proper drawing skill and/or software to make the hand-drawn comic look the way I wanted.
-As I mentioned earlier, the only graphics programs I had on my computer were Paint and Photo Editor, and as far as taking scanned images and cleaning them up, they're not that good.
-So while what I had was fine for a sprite comic, without something more powerful, the hand-drawn comic really wasn't going to work.
+By this point in the comic's progress I had access to my friend's scanner, but I couldn't get the hand-drawn comic look the way I wanted once it was digitized, either due to my poor drawing skills or my lack of a good graphics program.
+As I mentioned earlier, all I had on my computer were Paint and Photo Editor, and as far as taking scanned images and cleaning them up enough for a comic, they weren't up to the task.
+While those two programs were fine for putting together a sprite comic, I needed something more powerful to do a hand-drawn comic.

-Of course, I didn't yet know that the hand-drawn comic was a lost cause, so rather than give up on the idea altogether and stick to sprites, I thought I just needed more time to figure out a good system for scanning my stuff and cleaning it up.
-I figured a couple of weeks sounded good, and I set a new self-imposed deadline that I wouldn't actually end up meeting either.
+Of course, I didn't know that yet, so rather than give up on the idea altogether and stick to sprites, I thought I just needed more time to figure out a good system for scanning my stuff in and cleaning it up.
+A couple of weeks sounded like enough time to me, so I set a new self-imposed deadline (that I also wouldn't end up meeting).

 If you'd like to see the original version of this comic, click here.
-Apparently it was this comic where I first decided to start using the Comic Sans font.
+This comic is where I first decided to start using the Comic Sans font, much to the disappointment of all those who hate Comic Sans.

 |